-This report on results for the years ended August 31, 2017 and 2016 contains forward-looking information including forward-looking information about Melkior Resources Inc. (the "Company" or "Melkior")'s operations, estimates, and exploration and acquisition spending.
+This report on results for the three months ended November 30, 2017 contains forward-looking information, including forward-looking information about Melkior Resources Inc.'s (the "Company" or "Melkior") operations, estimates, and exploration and acquisition spending.

 Forward-looking information is generally signified by words such as "forecast", "projected", "expect", "anticipate", believe", "will", "should" and similar expressions.
 This forward-looking information is based on assumptions that the Company believes were reasonable at the time such information was prepared, but assurance cannot be given that these assumptions will prove to be correct, and the forward-looking information in this report should not be unduly relied upon.
 The forward-looking information and the Company's assumptions are subject to uncertainties and risks and are based on a number of assumptions made by the Company, any of which may prove to be incorrect.